utiasDSL/safe-control-gym/README.md

 ## Description

-The task is to design a controller/planner that enables a small quadrotor (*Crazyflie 2.x*) to fly through a set of gates and reach a predefined target. **The objective is to minimize the completion time while guaranteeing safety under both (1) robot dynamics and (2) environment uncertainties.** During operation, the controller/planner has access to the position and attitude measurements provided by a motion capture system and the pose of the next gate; the controller is expected to compute an input reference that is sent to the quadrotor onboard controller using an interface based on [Crazyswarm's API](https://crazyswarm.readthedocs.io/en/latest/api.html#pycrazyswarm.crazyflie.Crazyflie).
+The task is to design a controller/planner that enables a quadrotor (*Crazyflie 2.x*) to **safely fly through a set of gates and reach a predefined target despite uncertainties in the robot dynamics (e.g., mass and inertia) and the environment (e.g., wind and position of the gates)**.
+The algorithms will be evaluated regarding their safety (e.g., no collisions) and performance (e.g., time to target).
+We encourage participants to explore both control and reinforcement learning approaches (e.g., robust, adaptive, predictive, learning-based and optimal control, and model-based/model-free reinforcement learning).
+The controller/planner has access to the position and attitude measurements provided by a motion capture system and the noisy pose of the closest next gate.
+The controller can [send position, velocity, acceleration and heading references to an onboard position controller](https://crazyswarm.readthedocs.io/en/latest/api.html#pycrazyswarm.crazyflie.Crazyflie.cmdFullState).

 ## Install on Ubuntu/macOS